pykaldi/pykaldi/README.md

 # Extract the features, decode and write output lattices
 with SequentialMatrixReader(feats_rspec) as feats_reader, \
      CompactLatticeWriter(lat_wspec) as lat_writer:
-    for key, feats in f:
+    for key, feats in feats_reader:
         feats = torch.from_numpy(feats.numpy())  # Convert to PyTorch tensor
         loglikes = model(feats)                  # Compute log-likelihoods
         loglikes = Matrix(loglikes.numpy())      # Convert to PyKaldi matrix